d-oliveros/isomorphine/README.md

 * When called from the browser: `isomorphine.proxy()` creates a mirror to the server-side entities.
 The mirror is preprocessed and injected by webpack, so you must [add isomorphine as a webpack loader](#webpack-configuration).
 No router is created in the browser, and no server-side modules are actually `require()`'d in the browser.

-In this example, we will be using a fictitious server-side model called `User`.
+In this example, we will be using a fictitious server-side model called `User`, written in vanilla ES5.
 We will be splitting each model method in its own file.
 Please note that only files that export a function can be used in the browser.
+Promises and ES7 async/await are [also supported](#promise--es7-support).

 ```js
 // in /models/User/create.js